 - granulated sugar - you won't need too much sugar for this recipe -- this olive oil cake isn't too sweet, and the brightness of the olive oil, gingers, and lemon zest balance it perfectly.

 - lemon zest - the lemon zest helps to bring out the brightness of the ginger in this velvety cake -- it might seem odd to include lemon zest in a chocolate cake, but I love the flavor contrast!

-- all-purpose flour - make sure that your flour is measured by weight with a kitchen scale (you'll need 128 grams of flour) or using the spoon-and-level method.
+- all-purpose flour - make sure that your flour is measured by weight with a kitchen scale or using the spoon-and-level method.

 - baking powder - gives this cake a nice lift!